pgtipping/Synthalyst/memory-bank/projectbrief.md

 Blog app powered by two LLMs, an agent provider and agent creator.

 - developed in a separate project: [synth-blog](https://synth-blog.vercel.app/)

 This app will be integrated into the main app as a page.

-### Employee Turnover Calculator

-web app that calculates employee turnover rates based on user's manual or uploaded input of employee exit data.

-- developed in a separate project: [Turnover App](https://turnover-app.vercel.app/)

-This app will be integrated into the main app as a page.